learn-co-students/js-jquery-event-listeners-readme-v-000/README.md

 The three examples above use `document` as the jQuery selector, so any time a key is pressed anywhere on the screen, the alert will appear.
 If you want to check if the cursor is in a particular area (like an input field) then you would just need to change the selector.

 Let's walk through how `keydown` works.
 We use `document` as our selector, and bind the `keydown` event.
 We pass `theKey` to the function as an argument.
-Inside the function, we set up an `if` statement that checks if the `keyCode` of the pressed key matches. `83` is the ASCII code for `s`.
+Inside the function, we set up an `if` statement that checks if the `which` of the pressed key matches. `83` is the ASCII code for `s`.
 If the `s` key was pressed, the alert `"s was pressed"` will appear.

 ### submit